top of page

 • You sometimes avoid certain situations or speaking to reduce the risk of stuttering

-• You are experiencing internal and external tension and discomfort when speaking
+• You are experiencing internal and/or physical tension and discomfort when speaking

 • Stuttering repetitions, prolongations, or blocks feel out of control